 Ultima Thule, the apt Roman name meaning “final frontier,” has clean air, fresh and vigorously abundant, like a healing tonic.
 As an island lover, I found an extraordinary treasure trove like nowhere else on earth — in Shetland.

 Lerwick, the capital, Britain’s most northerly town, was my first taste of Shetland and this powerful Scottish land.
-Possessing a split personality, this eclectic blend of old and new is a mixture of a busy harbor and tourist destination.
+Possessing a split personality, this eclectic blend of old and new is a mixture of a busy harbor and tourist attractions.

 Within 15 minutes of arriving, I was enjoying a lung-filling stroll along the seafront and immediately felt buoyed up by the sight and smell of the glorious peppermint-colored pounding sea — with its pick-and-mix assortment of pleasure boats, visiting yachts, historic craft, working fishing boats, motor cruisers and even a glamorous cruise liner that might be on its way to Iceland.

 Shetland’s craft tradition dates back centuries, and archaeological excavations show that the earliest inhabitants made everything they needed from materials at hand.

 A leisurely five-minute walk from the town centre took me to the Böd of Gremista.
-This typical 18th century fishing booth, or Böd, was used to house fishermen and their gear and was a working store for the nearby fish-drying beach.
-Arthur Anderson, co-founder of what is now P & O Ferries, was born in here in 1792.
+This typical 18th-century fishing booth, or Böd, was used to house fishermen and their gear and was a working store for the nearby fish-drying beach.
+Arthur Anderson, a co-founder of what is now P & O Ferries, was born here in 1792.
 Now it is a popular museum celebrating his life, furnished in basic Shetland style.